January days are short and often grey and cold but it’s the start of a new year and time to plan your garden.

 Winter pruning.
 Now is the time to prune trees, shrubs, fruit trees and climbers.
 Remove any dead, diseased or damaged wood then prune to shape or to encourage fruit production.
 Prune Wisteria to two or three buds from the main stem.
 Prune deciduous hedges and shrubs and take hardwood cuttings from the prunings.

 Clear any remaining fallen leaves from borders.
-Make sure to remove wet leaves from the crowns of herbaceous perennials and clumps of bulbs.
+I’m making sure I’m removing wet leaves from the crowns of herbaceous perennials and clumps of bulbs.
 Plants need light and air… a thick mulch of wet leaves may kill them.

 Dig well rotted manure into your beds to improve the soil.
 Nearby stables will probably be very happy to let you take away some of their manure free of charge.
 They often have it bagged up ready for immediate removal.
 If you can’t find a local supply you can buy it from topsoil and compost suppliers and they will deliver.

 Plant bare root roses, shrubs, trees and deciduous bare root hedges.
-Bare root plants are only available in the dormant season so you have until March to buy and plant them.
+Bare root plants are only available in the dormant season (October -March) so there’s 3 months left to buy and plant them.
 They are much less expensive than plants raised in pots and even better for a weary gardener… much easier to plant!

 Lift and Divide overgrown clumps of perennials.
 If you are running out of space in your borders you can plant them in large patio pots.
-I’m potting up some of my large Hostas this month to add a bit of height to my spring border.
+I’m potting up some of my large Hostas this month to add a bit of height to my spring border and others such as Alchemilla can look beautiful in pots.

 Plant Rhubarb Buy new plants or if you have an established clump you can divide it and replant.